Presentation of Arctic animals for preschoolers. Presentation "The Extraordinary Arctic". Progress of direct educational activities

 harp seal

-Among the ice of the Arctic Ocean, there are seals and walruses.
-They spend most of their time in the water, so they are well adapted for swimming and diving.
-They forage in the water, and rest and raise their cubs on land or on ice floes.
-Walruses and seals are kept from freezing by a thick layer of subcutaneous fat.
+Among the ice of the Arctic Ocean there are seals and walruses.
+Most They spend time in water, so they are well adapted for swimming and diving.
+They forage in the water, and rest and raise their young on land or on ice floes.
+Walruses and seals are prevented from freezing by a thick layer of subcutaneous fat.
 Seals feed mainly on fish.
-And the walrus is also edible mollusks from the shells, since it has strong lips that allow them to be sucked.
+And the walrus edible shellfish from shells, since it has strong lips that allow it to suck them up.

-Look at the picture and explain how a walrus is different from a seal.
+Look at the picture and explain how a walrus differs from a seal.

 White bears

 Polar bears roam the icy expanses in search of food.
 The polar bear is a predator.
-It is remarkably adapted to the conditions of the Arctic.
+It is remarkably adapted to Arctic conditions.
 Thick long hair, wide paws, white fur...
 What is the significance of all this in the life of a polar bear?
-Male polar bears roam the ice all year round.
+Male polar bears roam among the ice all year round.
 And females, future mothers, lie down in snow dens for the winter.
-Here, in the dead of winter, tiny cubs are born.
-In the den, frosts and winds are not terrible for cubs.
-Mother feeds with milk, warms.
-When the cubs grow up and leave the den together with their mother, the bear will teach them to fish, and then seals.
+Here they give birth to tiny cubs in the dead of winter.
+In the den, frosts and winds are not scary for the cubs.
+The mother feeds her milk and warms her.
+When the cubs grow up and leave the den with their mother, the mother bear will teach them to catch fish, and then seals.

 Slide 17